oceanprotocol/docs/building-with-ocean/using-ocean-subgraph/list-data-nfts.md

 # List data NFTs

-The result of following GraphQL query returns the information about data nfts.&#x20;
+The result of following GraphQL query returns the information about data nfts.

 {% hint style="info" %}
-Copy the query in the [graphiQL interface](https://v4.subgraph.mainnet.oceanprotocol.com/subgraphs/name/oceanprotocol/ocean-subgraph/graphql) to fetch the results from the mainnet.
-For other networks, change the domain name with appropriate subgraph domain as mentioned in [this page](../../core-concepts/networks.md).
+Copy the query in the [GraphiQL interface](https://v4.subgraph.mainnet.oceanprotocol.com/subgraphs/name/oceanprotocol/ocean-subgraph/graphql) to fetch the results from the mainnet.
+For other networks use [this table](./#ocean-subgraph-graphiql).
 {% endhint %}

 ```graphql